Newman's Own Foundation

 Reapplication Policy

 The Foundation does not publicly document specific reapplication policies or waiting periods for unsuccessful applicants.
-Organizations are welcome to apply again in subsequent grant cycles when announced.
+Organisations are welcome to apply again in subsequent grant cycles when announced.
 The Foundation notes that they do not enter into discussions regarding the selection process.

 Application Success Factors